oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

-Fast and easy, we should test a harder website.
+It's fast and easy.
+We should test a harder website.

 ## Complex website limitations

-Amazon is one of the most common websites to scrape, how would our scraper perform?
+Amazon is one of the most commonly scraped websites.
+How would our scraper perform?

 <div style="max-width:900px; margin:auto;">
   {% include aligner.html images="posts/crawl4ai/hard.png" column=1 caption="amazon product main content" %}